pnavarrc/talk-d3-charts/index.md

 ## Earthquake Chart

-Now that we understand the essentials, we will create a chart with real data.
+Now that we understand the essentials, we will create a chart with real data [earthquake chart](/earthquake.html)

 ## Links and Resources